zesterer/opplyse/README.md

 ## What can Opplyse do?

 Here's the planned / implemented feature list.
-Implemented features are denoted with a 'â', incomplete features are denoted with a '~' and absent features are denoted with a 'â'.
+Implemented features are denoted with a '✔', incomplete features are denoted with a '~' and absent features are denoted with a '✘'.

-[â] Multi-file editing
+[✘] Multi-file editing
-[â] Edit detection
+[✘] Edit detection
-[â] Basic theming / configuration
+[✘] Basic theming / configuration
-[â] Smooth, animated UI
+[✘] Smooth, animated UI
-[â] Keyboard shortcuts for quick access to functionality [â] Syntax highlighting
+[✘] Keyboard shortcuts for quick access to functionality [✘] Syntax highlighting
-[â] Built-in VTE Terminal
+[✘] Built-in VTE Terminal
-[â] Line numbering
+[✘] Line numbering
-[â] Plugin support
+[✘] Plugin support

 ## Why recreate Vulcan?